6ivkin/Learn-Computer-Science-/README.md

 </table>

-Still too much?
+<h1>Still too much?</h1>
-  If the idea of self-studying 9 topics over multiple years feels overwhelming, we suggest you focus on just two books: Computer Systems: A Programmer's Perspective and Designing Data-Intensive Applications.
+  <p></p>If the idea of self-studying 9 topics over multiple years feels overwhelming, we suggest you focus on just two books: Computer Systems: A Programmer's Perspective and Designing Data-Intensive Applications.
 In our experience, these two books provide incredibly high return on time invested, particularly for self-taught engineers and bootcamp grads working on networked applications.
-They may also serve as a "gateway drug" for the other topics and resources listed above.
+They may also serve as a "gateway drug" for the other topics and resources listed above.</p>